Eyenine: Career

 Eyenine began his career in New Hampshire doing local shows around the area.
 He was one of the founding members of the label Flyrock Records, which released multiple albums and hosted shows in the New England area.
 Eyenine and Flyrock Records were featured in an episode of Chronicle.
 He was able to work with his biggest influence, Eyedea before his untimely passing on his album Afraid to Dream.
 After two full length releases, he began touring the nation and building up a fanbase which eventually caught the attention of the legendary RZA of the Wu Tang Clan.
 RZA invited Eyenine to join him on the Major Motion Picture Soundtrack tour for The Man with the Iron Fists across the country from Brooklyn, New York City to Los Angeles, California.
 Since then, Eyenine released his third studio album, Dissembler in 2013, toured with GZA, and has done multiple shows with Ghostface Killah, U-God, Raekwon, Killah Priest and many others.

 In May 2019, after a five year hiatus, Eyenine teamed up with The Lonely Ghosts to release a full length titled A Reason for Departure which features a marked difference in sound and style from his earlier solo ventures.
 Eyenine is in the process of recording his fourth solo studio album, titled A Little Above Low Key, being produced by El Shupacabra and features such artists as Ceschi, Witness, Adeem and more.
-The album is set to be released, after major delays due to COVID-19, in the first quarter of 2021.
+The album released, after major delays due to COVID-19, on August 20th, 2021.

+After the release of A Little Above Low Key, Eyenine has been working with DC The Midi Alien to release his next full length, titled Fast Radio Bursts due out Q3 of 2024.

 Touring

 Eyenine has done many tours over the course of his career, ranging from self funded DIY tours to Major Motion Picture Soundtrack tours such as “The Man With the Iron Fists” alongside Rza, U-God, Supernatural and more.
 He has performed at SXSW multiple years and continues to reach new places each tour.
-Recently, he has toured the country with fellow acts ECID and Farout multiple times and plans to continue the trend into 2019 in support of his fourth studio album, A Little Above Low Key.
+Recently, he has toured the country with fellow acts ECID and Farout multiple times and continued the trend into 2019 in support of his fourth studio album, A Little Above Low Key.